 The fact is that today’s businesses have many options for conducting employee background checks that can verify your resume details.
 Most of those investigations certainly check to see that you did work for the companies you listed.
 Some may delve even deeper into your prior employment, asking questions about your performance, attitude, and more.
-Such checks are always permissible under federal law, which does not restrict the types of questions employers can ask about your prior work.
+Such checks are always permissible under federal law, which does not restrict the types of .

 Some state laws, however, may prevent employers from asking about anything more than the basic details of your previous employment.
 For instance, a prospective employer could verify your start and end dates, job title, and job description.
 In some jurisdictions, they can even verify job performance, ask about workplace concerns, and other relevant issues.